bfbarry/django-app/README.md

 once `startproject`, use `manage.py` instead of django-admin

-then create an app with `python manage.py startapp playground`
+then create an app with `python manage.py startapp bucket`
-- add the name of the app ('playground') to `settings.py`
+- add the name of the app ('bucket') to `settings.py`

 *Debugging*
 - create launch.json file: open `views.py` > click 'run and debug' in VScode >